Complex Bounded Operators in Isabelle/HOL: Complex Bounded Operators

 Our approach is to give a definition of $\leq$ on bounded operators that is well-defined (if not particularly mathematically meaningful) on non-square operators, and has the desired definition as a special case for square operators.
 The first step is to define a ``heterogeneous identity'', i.e., a function that is the identity if domain and codomain are the same type, and not further specified otherwise.
 (This will in the end allow us to identify different domains and codomains.)
 Isabelle allows us to do this with the following commands: \begin{isabelletop} consts heterogenous_identity :: ‹'a ⇒ 'b› overloading heterogenous_identity_id ≡ ‹heterogenous_identity :: 'a ⇒ 'a› begin definition ‹heterogenous_identity_id = id› end \end{isabelletop} \idxconst{heterogenous_identity} Now \isaterm{heterogenous_identity = id} holds but only when \isaterm{heterogenous_identity} is restricted to the type \isatyp{'a ⇒ 'a}.
 Next we need a heterogeneous equality, but as a bounded linear functions. (\isaconst{heterogenous_identity} will not, in general, be bounded linear when \isatyp{'a}$\neq$\isatyp{'b}.)
 We define this by placing a wrapper around \isaconst{heterogenous_identity}, making it to be of type \isatyp{'a ⇒⇩C⇩L 'b}: \begin{isabelletop} lift_definition heterogenous_cblinfun_id :: ‹'a[*::complex_normed_vector*] ⇒⇩C⇩L 'b[*::complex_normed_vector*]› is ‹if bounded_clinear (heterogenous_identity :: 'a ⇒ 'b) then heterogenous_identity else (λ_.
 0)›[* sorry *] \end{isabelletop} \idxconst{heterogenous_cblinfun_id} The fallback \isaterm{(λ_.
 0)} guarantees that \isaconst{heterogenous_cblinfun_id} can always be typed as a \isatyp{cblinfun}, even if \isaconst{heterogenous_identity} is not bounded linear.
 Since for \isatyp{'a}=\isatyp{'b}, we have \isaterm{heterogenous_identity = id} and \isaterm{id} is bounded linear, we get \isaterm{heterogenous_cblinfun_id = id_cblinfun} in this case.\isalemmafn{heterogenous_cblinfun_id_def'}.
 (And we do not care about other cases.)
+When using \isaconst{heterogenous_cblinfun_id} in the definition of the Loewner order, we will need to make a case distinction between the cases \isatyp{'a}=\isatyp{'b} and \isatyp{'a}$\neq$\isatyp{'b}.
+Unfortunately, such a case distinction cannot be expressed in Isabelle/HOL.
+Instead, we roughly approximate \isatyp{'a}=\isatyp{'b} by ``\isatyp{'a} and \isatyp{'b} are unitarily isomorphic (and \isaconst{heterogenous_cblinfun_id} is the isomorphism)''.
+We write this as \isaterm{heterogenous_same_type_cblinfun TYPE('a[*::chilbert_space*]) TYPE('b[*::chilbert_space*])}, defined as follows: \begin{isabelletop} definition ‹heterogenous_same_type_cblinfun (x::'a[*::chilbert_space*] itself) (y::'b[*::chilbert_space*] itself) ⟷ unitary (heterogenous_cblinfun_id :: 'a ⇒⇩C⇩L 'b) ∧ unitary (heterogenous_cblinfun_id :: 'b ⇒⇩C⇩L 'a)›[* for heterogenous_same_type_cblinfun *] \end{isabelletop} \idxconst{heterogenous_same_type_cblinfun} Note that then \isaterm{heterogenous_same_type_cblinfun TYPE('a[*::chilbert_space*]) TYPE('a)} holds.\isalemmafn{heterogenous_same_type_cblinfun}